Skip to content

 Skip 3D content

-Guth's original 1981 model proposed that exponential expansion is driven by a false vacuum state which decays via quantum tunneling into bubbles of true vacuum, solving the horizon, flatness, and monopole problems of the standard Big Bang.
+Guth's original 1981 model proposed that exponential expansion is driven by a state which decays via quantum tunneling into bubbles of true vacuum, solving the horizon, flatness, and monopole problems of the standard Big Bang.

 Guth's original inflationary model assumed the early universe was trapped in a metastable false vacuum associated with a Grand Unified Theory phase transition.
 The false vacuum has nearly constant energy density, which drives exponential expansion through Einstein's equations.
 This rapid expansion stretches a small causally connected patch to encompass the entire observable universe, explaining the observed CMB uniformity across the sky.